AshishSingh789/JForce-Solutions-Data-Analyst-Interview-Task-/README.md

 # Data Analyst Interview Task - Jforce Solutions

 ## Overview
-## This repository contains the solution to the Data Analyst task given during an
-## interview with Jforce Solutions, an IT company.
-The task involves importing, cleaning, and transforming datasets,
-## followed by the creation of a Power BI dashboard for data visualization.
+## This repository contains the solution to the Data Analyst task given during an interview with Jforce Solutions, an IT company.The task involves importing, cleaning, and transforming datasets, followed by the creation of a Power BI dashboard for data visualization.

 ##Task Breakdown
 The task was divided into three main steps:

-##Data Import and Cleaning (Using Python)
+## Data Import and Cleaning (Using Python)

 ### Import data into a MySQL database.